publishpress/PublishPress-Revisions/readme.txt

 12. Scheduled Revisions in Publishing Soon list

 == Changelog ==

+= 2.1.8 - 15 Jan 2020 =
+* Fixed : Custom Post Types did not have Pending Revisions or Scheduled Revisions available (since 2.1.7)
+* Lang : Some strings were not translatable
+* Lang: Updated language files

 = 2.1.7 - 13 Jan 2020 =
 * Fixed : Excessive resource usage with some caching solutions